BattlePlugins/BattleDocs/docs/ba/customization/classes.md

 ## Using Heroes classes

-To use heroes as classes you will first need to add the items and enchants you want to give for each Heroes class into the BattleArena/classes.yml(see this for more info [[<https://github.com/alkarinv/BattleArena/wiki/Classsetup#wiki-Creating_new_classes>]]).
+To use heroes as classes you will first need to add the items and enchants you want to give for each Heroes class into the [BattleArena/classes.yml](https://github.com/BattlePlugins/BattleArena/blob/master/default_files/classes.yml).

 Once you have created your classes you can specify them like normal through the giveClass.